Set up Elasticsearch service

 To verify this information used for configurations and settings:

-- SSH into the Development (Integration) environment with Elasticsearch installed and configured.
+- SSH into the Integration environment with Elasticsearch installed and configured.

 Enter the following command to pretty-print connection information for Elasticsearch.
 You will use this information when configuring Elasticsearch through the Magento Admin.